 And same thing goes for books.
 (Or essays, if you're not a writer and just a student who wants to pass.
 We all are though, aren't we?)

-There are, of course, hundreds of ways to come up with a title, but these methods were common among so many resources as well as the most effective.
+There are, of course, hundreds of ways to come up with a title, but these methods were common among so many resources as well as the most effective for me personally.